das-subrata/flowmind/README.md

 ## What is FlowMind?

 FlowMind predicts **worst negative slack (WNS)** before routing, using only the post-synthesis gate-level netlist.
-No placement coordinates, no wire length estimates, no parasitic information — just the netlist graph.
+No placement coordinates, no wire length estimates, no parasitic information are required.
+Just the netlist graph is enough.

 A synthesized netlist is a directed graph: cells are nodes, net connections are edges.
 FlowMind trains a **GraphSAGE** model on this graph to predict whether a design will meet timing, at a fraction of the cost of running STA.

-The core claim: **graph topology alone encodes enough structural information to generalize timing prediction across unseen designs.** The GNN achieves 0.27 ns MAE on PicoRV32, a RISC-V processor it has never seen, while XGBoost — which relies on design identity as a feature — fails at 2.90 ns MAE on the same test.
+The core claim: **graph topology alone encodes enough structural information to generalize timing prediction across unseen designs.** The GNN achieves 0.27 ns MAE on PicoRV32, a RISC-V processor it has never seen, while XGBoost ( which relies on design identity as a feature) fails at 2.90 ns MAE on the same test.

 ---